paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 In 2022 it was announced that a new paddle steamer would be built at Mildura for cruises of three and four days and, in combination, up to a week long in five-star luxury.
 It will be owned by Murray River Paddle Steamers, the owners of paddlers Emmylou and Canberra.
 The paddler was reported to be costing $ 6.75 (Australian).
 20 cabins will accommodate 40 passengers.
 Propulsion will be hybrid but include a refurbished steam engine dating for 1907 originally from a traction engine, to be fired with wood.
 Around half of the construction costs will be supplied by the Government of the state of Victoria through its Regional Tourism Investment Fund.
 The vessel is due to enter service in mid-2025

-Szoke Tisza : Danube, Hungary
+Szoke Tisza : Budapest, Hungary

 In January 2024 a contract was awarded to the SAM shipyard at Komarom to build a replica vessel incorporating certain parts of the original ship.